What is carpal tunnel syndrome?

 - Wrist fractures

-- Sex — women develop carpal tunnel syndrome more frequently than men
+- Gender — women develop carpal tunnel syndrome more frequently than men

 - Weight — people who carry excess weight develop carpal tunnel syndrome more often than those who are fit